AviatrixSystems/avxlabs-docs/ace_ops/docs/lab4.md

 ### 2.1 Connectivity verification Using Gatus

-Analyze the **BU1 Frontend** Gatus dashboard again: traffic to the BU2 Mobile App is blocked, and traffic to the other instances is blocked as well.
-All checks are turning red.
+Re-analyzing the **BU1 Frontend** Gatus dashboard shows that **BU2 Mobile** App traffic is blocked, but traffic to the other instances is allowed.

 ```{figure} images/lab3-4.28.diagnosticstools11901.png
 ---